Why our work matters

 Impact on families

 Having a loved one kidnapped is a frightening and lonely experience.
-While attention rightly focuses on the plight of the hostage, their families are victims, too.
+While attention rightly focuses on bringing the hostage safely home, their families are victims too.

-They face months – sometimes years – not knowing whether their loved one is alive or dead.
+They face days, months – sometimes years – not knowing whether their loved one is alive or dead.
 They are often incapable of doing anything to bring about their loved one’s release when demands are political or financially outside their means.
 They feel helpless.

 They struggle to get access to information about the case as this comes via the government or the hostage’s employer.

-They face practical challenges, such as changed financial circumstances when the hostage is the main breadwinner especially if their employer cannot continue to pay their salary, or difficulty accessing bank accounts or insurance policies in the hostage’s name.
+They face practical challenges, such as changed financial circumstances, especially when the hostage is the main breadwinner.
+In some cases, the hostage’s employer cannot continue to pay their salary or the family experience difficulty accessing bank accounts or insurance policies in the hostage’s name.

-Most are advised to keep events secret from even close family and friends, which places a tremendous burden on them.
-And they suffer the myriad effects of prolonged trauma and acute anxiety but struggle to get access to appropriate psychiatric support and counselling.
+Most families are advised to keep events secret from even their close relatives and friends, which places a tremendous burden on them.
+And they suffer the myriad effects of prolonged trauma and acute anxiety but struggle to get access to appropriate emotional support and counselling.